OpenChain-Project/Telco-WG/schemas/README.md

     }
 }
 ```
 SPDX 2.3 add four fields that are all not mandatory in comparison with SPDX 2.2 and require less license info mandatory fields.
-This means if it meets SPDX 2.3, it will meet SPDX 2.2.
-So we choose SPDX 2.3 as a base implementation of Telco Guide.
-Then we add `MUST` feild in Telco Guide which can be shown below.
+This means if it meets SPDX 2.2, it will meet SPDX 2.3.
+So we choose SPDX 2.3 as a base implementation of Open Chain Telco SBOM Guide.
+Then we add `MUST` feild in Open Chain Telco SBOM Guide which can be shown below.
 ```
-internal $ python3 json_schema_compare.py -f ../openchain-telco-guide-v1.0-schema.json spdx-v2.3-fix-schema.json
+internal $ python3 json_schema_compare.py -f ../openchain-telco-sbom-guide-1.0-schema.json spdx-v2.3-fix-schema.jso
+n
 {
     "field_mandatory_comparison": {
         "more_fields": [
+            "doc(object)->creationInfo(object)->comment",
             "doc(object)->packages(array)->packages_item(object)->copyrightText",
             "doc(object)->packages(array)->packages_item(object)->licenseConcluded",
             "doc(object)->packages(array)->packages_item(object)->licenseDeclared",
             "doc(object)->packages(array)->packages_item(object)->supplier",
-            "doc(object)->packages(array)->packages_item(object)->version"
+            "doc(object)->packages(array)->packages_item(object)->versionInfo"
         ]
     },
-    "field_existence_comparison": {
+    "field_existence_comparison": {}
-        "more_fields": [
-            "doc(object)->packages(array)->packages_item(object)->version(string)"
-        ]
 }
-}
 ```
-The difference between Telco Guide and SPDX 2.3 can be shown below.
+The difference between Open Chain Telco SBOM Guide and SPDX 2.3 can be shown below.
-- The field `version` in field `packages` is added into Telco Guide.
+- The field `comment` in field `createInfo` in declared as mandatory.
-- The field `copyrightText`, `licenseConcluded`, `licenseDeclared`, `supplier`, `version` in field `packages` is declared as mandatory.
+- The field `copyrightText`, `licenseConcluded`, `licenseDeclared`, `supplier`, `versionInfo` in field `packages` is declared as mandatory.
 - add descriptions into some fields json schema.
 - Revise `$id` and `title`.